dhenry123/utdon/Change.log.md

 - UserManager: The username field is inactive in "Edit" mode.
 - Presentation of controls as table.
 - Control duplication.
-- Support for "Gitea" git repositories with authentication, enabling Github authentication for private projects, value (HTTP HEADER) Key: Authorization value: Bearer <You token>.
+- Support for "Gitea" git repositories with authentication, enabling GitHub authentication for private projects, value (HTTP HEADER) Key: Authorization value: "Bearer <You token>".
-- Global Github authentication to remove the "rate-limit" barrier.
+- Global GitHub authentication to remove the "rate-limit" barrier.
 The value is taken only if the control does not already have a specific authentication.
 - For applications that don't offer a version level entry point, it is possible to enter the value of the version in use.
 This can also be used to track the evolution of an application that is not in production.